stonepros/stone/doc/rbd/iscsi-target-cli.rst

 Configuring the iSCSI Target using the Command Line Interface
 =============================================================

-The Ceph iSCSI gateway is both an iSCSI target  and a Ceph client;
+The Stone iSCSI gateway is both an iSCSI target  and a Stone client;
-think of it as a "translator" between Ceph's RBD interface and the iSCSI standard.
-The Ceph iSCSI gateway can run on a standalone node or be colocated with other daemons eg. on a Ceph Object Store Disk (OSD) node.
+think of it as a "translator" between Stone's RBD interface and the iSCSI standard.
+The Stone iSCSI gateway can run on a standalone node or be colocated with other daemons eg. on a Stone Object Store Disk (OSD) node.
 When co-locating, ensure that sufficient CPU and memory are available to share.
-The following steps install and configure the Ceph iSCSI gateway for basic operation.
+The following steps install and configure the Stone iSCSI gateway for basic operation.

 **Requirements:**

--  A running Ceph Luminous or later storage cluster
+-  A running Stone Luminous or later storage cluster

 -  Red Hat Enterprise Linux/CentOS 7.5 (or newer); Linux kernel v4.16 (or newer)